designa/Rupy-2014/README.md

-Agile Vale 2014
+RupyBrazil 2014
 ===============

 Hello!
-This is the site of AgileVale conference.
-You can see the online version clicking [here](http://agilevale.com.br) or by link at repo's description.
+This is the site of Rupy Brazil conference.
+You can see the online version clicking [here](http://rupy.com.br) or by link at repo's description.

 ##Usage

 First of all, you need to clone it ;)

 ```
-git clone git@github.com:designa/agile-vale-2014.git
+git clone git@github.com:designa/Rupy-2014.git
 ```

 after that, just run: